superfly/docs/reference/fly-launch.html.md

 In all of these cases, `fly launch` downloads the final app config into a `fly.toml` in the working directory. `fly deploy` will look for a `fly.toml` from which to set the app's configuration on each new deployment.

-Once an app is launched, you can make changes to it and provision further resources through `fly.toml` and flyctl commands.
+Once you create an app, you can make changes to it and provision further resources through `fly.toml` and flyctl commands.

 ## More things the scanners do

 The language- or framework- specific scanners incorporated into `fly launch` may also do fancy things like the following:

-- Download files (e.g. Dockerfile, config files) into your working directory.
+- Download files (such as Dockerfile, config files) into your working directory.
 Existing local files will be overwritten only with confirmation.
 - Run commands in your local development environment to prepare the project for deployment.
 - Add commands to the Dockerfile.
 - Set a release command.